414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 To fix this I [downgraded the codebase's requirement to C++03](https://github.com/tree-sitter/tree-sitter-haskell/pull/58), but in for a penny, in for a pound, why not just [ditch C++ and go straight to C](https://github.com/tree-sitter/tree-sitter-haskell/pull/62)?

-This brings the `haskell-language-server` benchmark speedup to `52.8x`.
+This makes wasm builds easier, and brought the `haskell-language-server` benchmark speedup to `52.8x`.

 ## Loose ends